Scrungip/Scrungip-Archipelago/worlds/am2r/docs/en_AM2R.md

 Fuck you Abyss said it was possible, and I was there.

 ## Randomizer Information

 ### What is randomized?
 All items both majors and minors are randomized together in one pool with the option to add in the metroids as checks as well.
 ### What is the goal?
-The goal of this AM2R randomizer implementation is to collect kill or collect the self specified number of metroids to reach the queen metroid and save the baby metorid
+The goal of this AM2R randomizer implementation is to kill or collect the self specified number of metroids to reach the queen metroid and save the baby metorid
+### What do I get with 100% trap fill?
+With max trap fill you get 1 copy of every major as well as 2 PB packs and 1 Super Missile